 One thing I noticed relatively quickly is the plastic lens.
 After inquiring at Nextorch, they told me it’s a PA lens.
 This means they are more impact-resistant and lightweight.

 For more info on the LED performance, scroll down to the Performance section.

 - Body diameter: “26.5 mm / 1.045”

 The Nextorch P80 has 2 buttons, close to each other.
 The top one (the one that is sticking out) is for Strobe and the larger button for power and mode switching.
 For the sake of clarity, I will call the top one a Strobe switch because that’s all it does.

 The Strobe switch is a reverse clicky and the power switch is a forward clicky!

-UI works a little different.
-The P80 always starts on Medium, then Low and then High etc. But when you switch it on, it will shortly be in High (because of momentary on) and with a full click it starts in Medium.
+This UI works a little differently.
+The P80 always starts on Medium, then Low, and then High etc. But when you switch it on, it will shortly be in High (because of momentary on) and with a full click, it starts in Medium.
 So the actual menu starts in medium.

 - Low, Medium, High